 In addition to teaching self-defense skills, they aim to teach their students to be confident, kind and respectful people.
 Studies even show that learning the principles of martial arts in a school setting can help to reduce bullying in schools.
 As we parents know well, sometimes what we try to teach our children goes in one ear and straight out the other.
 Yet when they hear the words from someone else, particularly someone they (and we) consider to be a role model, the lesson may just stay put between those ears.

 I want my kids to drink that Kool-Aid too.
 Who would not want their child to be confident, kind and respectful?
-It is certainly a work in progress, but sometimes I can tell the he has taken another little sip.
+It is certainly a work in progress, but sometimes I can tell when he has taken another little sip.

 Beyond the daily messages they receive about loyalty, respect, and self-control, there are bigger picture life lessons to be learned through martial arts.